 He has a membership of the Australian College of Veterinary Scientists in Equine Medicine.

-Neil has travelled overseas with several New Zealand Equestrian Teams including to the World Equestrian Games in Jerez in 2002, the World Endurance Championships in Dubai in 2005 and to the Young rider Eventing teams to Sydney in 2004 and successfully to Camperdown near Melbourne in April this 2006.
+Neil has travelled overseas with several New Zealand Equestrian Teams including to the World Equestrian Games in Jerez in 2002, the World Endurance Championships in Dubai in 2005 and to the Young rider Eventing teams to Sydney in 2004 and successfully to Camperdown near Melbourne in April 2006.

 Jenny is originally from a small town in the northeastern United States, just outside of Boston.
 Growing up, she spent much of her spare time at a local barn, which was where her passion for horses first developed.
 She attended the Louisiana State University School of Veterinary Medicine.
 Upon graduation from veterinary school, Jenny began an internship at Chino Valley Equine Hospital in southern California.
 After her internship, she completed a residency in large animal internal medicine at Colorado State University.
 Following her residency, Jenny stayed on at CSU for a year in a clinical position.
 In 2012, she moved to Lexington, Kentucky to work at the Hagyard Equine Medical Institute at the McGee Medicine Center, spending many hours in the intensive care unit treating critically ill newborn foals.
 In 2013, she relocated to Auckland, New Zealand where she joined Veterinary Associates Equine and Farm.
 Since moving to New Zealand, she has returned annually to Hagyard’s for a month-long locum position in an effort to stay current with the latest advances in equine veterinary care.
 As a diplomate of the American College of Veterinary Internal Medicine and a Registered Equine Medicine Specialist, she is interested in all aspects of equine medicine, but she is particularly passionate about critical care and neonatology.